Katia Itzel García: International career

 García was appointed to officiate at the inaugural 2024 CONCACAF W Gold Cup where she was in charge for three matches.
 García officiated the semi-final between the United States and Canada at Snapdragon Stadium where she dealt with a rain-soaked pitch that was deemed as "unplayable" by Canada manager Bev Priestman.
 United States interim manager Twila Kilgore, former players and members of the media also criticized the decision.
 Former referee Christina Unkel refuted that it was solely García's decision and that a match commissioner appeared to indicate to her to continue the waterlogged game.

 On 3 April 2024, FIFA announced that García was appointed to be a referee for the 2024 Summer Olympics in Paris.
 She was assigned the opening round Group B match between Australia and Germany.

+García served in 2026 as a referee at the 2026 FIFA World Cup.
+Her first service included serving as fourth official in a match between Netherlands and Japan on 14 June.
+On 19 June, García was co-officiating the World Cup match between USA and Australia when the match referee Felix Zwayer got muscle cramp in his legs during stoppage time.
+Garcia ran on to the pitch with pickle juice, in a moment that was later widely shared on social media.

+García later made her debut as a World Cup head official on 25 June in Kansas City, having been appointed as the main referee for the Group F match between the Netherlands and Tunisia.
+This appointment marked a landmark moment in football history, making her the third woman ever to referee a men's World Cup match—following France's Stéphanie Frappart and the United States' Tori Penso.